Nemocas/AbstractAlgebra.jl/docs/src/map.md

-Maps in Nemo model maps on sets $f : D \to C$ for some domain $D$ and codomain $C$, which have no real limitations except that elements of the codomain and domain be represented by element objects in the system..
+Maps in Nemo model maps on sets $f : D \to C$ for some domain $D$ and codomain $C$, which have no real limitations except that elements of the codomain and domain be represented by element objects in the system.

 Maps $f : D \to C$ in AbstractAlgebra are modeled by Julia objects that are able to be called on a single element $d \in D$ of the domain to yield an element $f(d) \in C$ of the